jniemann66/code-task/docs/README-flight-search.md

 ##Additional considerations and to-do's

 * Flight search is currently only one-way.
 It would be desirable to have it accomodate **return flights**
-* formatting for results on small screens (phones) still needs some tweaking
+* Formatting for results on small screens (phones) still needs some tweaking
 * Scripted testing using Selenium or Phantom.js should be implemented
 * There are still a couple of issues in safari, as noted in the pdf referenced above
 * A callout showing the cheapest flight might be very helpful for the user